Fenr1er/dragonball_game/README.md

 # Dragonball Game

-Welcome to Dragonball Game!
-This is an exciting game inspired by the popular Dragon Ball series.
+Welcome to my Dragonball Game!
+This is an exciting turn-based battle game inspired by the popular Dragon Ball series.

 ## Description

-Dragonball Game is a [brief description of your game].
-It features [key features or gameplay mechanics].
-The objective of the game is [explain the goal or objective of the game].
+Dragonball  Game is a strategic turn-based game where players can control various characters from the Dragon Ball universe.
+It features a variety of abilities and special attacks, a health bar system, and animations for special attacks.
+The objective of the game is to defeat your opponent by strategically using your abilities and managing your health.

 ## Installation